sous-chefs/lvm/README.md

 Action  | Description
 ------- | --------------------------------------
-:create | (default) Creates a new logical volume :resize | Resize an existing logical volume
+:create | (default) Creates a new logical volume :resize | Resize an existing logical volume (resizing only handles extending existing, this action will not shrink volumes due to the 'lvextend' command being passed)

 #### Parameters
 <table>